 Track and trace has been the holy grail for shippers and carriers going back decades.
 It was a black hole that defied a practical and straightforward remedy; one where the most popular solution was calling the driver every 30 minutes to ask where they—and your freight—was.
 That was after cell phones became ubiquitous.

-Some would argue that even today, an effective solution providing accurate, complete, and timely freight visibility—where goods are, how fast products are moving when they will arrive, and how much it costs—all remains a problem.
+Some would argue that even today, an effective solution providing accurate, complete, and timely visibility—where goods are, how fast products are moving, when they will arrive, and how much it costs—all remains a problem.

-The answer requires us to redefine what track and trace—or real-time visibility, as we now call it—really means.
-It starts by understanding three things your visibility platform is not telling you.
+The answer requires us to redefine what track and trace—visibility, as we now call it—really means.
+It starts by understanding three things your track and trace platform is not telling you.

 In today’s mobile, GPS-connected world, it’s easy to find out where a shipment is.
-Query the driver’s smartphone or a truck’s ELD telematics, and find out, within minutes and feet, a shipment’s location.
+Query the driver’s smartphone or a truck’s ELD telematics, and find out the shipment’s location within minutes and feet.
 However, what does that do for you?
 Also, how does that help fix a problem?

-Real-time visibility in today’s e-commerce driven world consists of receiving and fulfilling the order today, scheduling and tendering the pickup, delivering it on-time tomorrow, and accurately knowing the cost and exceptions.
-However, this requires far more than just a location ping.
-It is a snapshot of customer service in terms of the flow of goods.
+Real visibility in today’s e-commerce driven world—receiving and fulfilling the order today, scheduling and tendering the pickup, delivering it on time tomorrow, and accurately knowing the cost and exceptions—requires far more than just a location ping.
 It demands reliable tools built on immediate and accurate data, pulled in real-time from multiple platforms.
-Real visibility provides the ability to analyze and act quickly.
-As a result, this reality shift renders the old world of historical metrics obsolete.
+Advanced visibility provides the ability to analyze and act quickly.
+It’s a reality shift that renders the old world of historical metrics obsolete.

 2. Your data is not informing your budget.